lsigut/EC_workflow/README.md

 ## Requirements

-The EC workflow is currently aligned with EddyPro software [output](https://www.licor.com/env/support/EddyPro/topics/output-files-full-output.html).
+The EC workflow is currently aligned with `EddyPro` software [output](https://www.licor.com/env/support/EddyPro/topics/output-files-full-output.html).
 It is expected that meteorological data passed its own separate workflow (not covered by `openeddy`) and are already converted to physical units and underwent quality control.
-Although Example (see below) contains already gap-filled meteorological data, it is not required.
+Although `KRP16` site-year example below contains already gap-filled meteorological data, it is not required.
 Processing of multiple or incomplete years is supported.
-In case of multiple years edits in EC workflow scripts are required.
+In case of multiple years, edits in EC workflow scripts are required.

 Adapting workflow for a new site mainly requires column renaming, preferably within EC workflow code (alternatively directly in input